ianyepan/ianyepan.github.io/_posts/2021-05-12-setting-up-use-package.md

 Say I want to enable auto-fill-mode whenever I'm editing Markdown.
 Auto-fill-mode is just a mode that adjusts the width of the buffer content and makes it more readable by automatically breaking lines on the fly while you're typing.
-To enable auto-fill-mode automatically when entering a markdown-mode buffer, we can add a hook as follows:
+To tell Emacs to enable auto-fill-mode whenever we open a markdown-mode buffer, we can add a hook as follows:

 ```emacs-lisp
 (use-package markdown-mode
   :hook (markdown-mode . auto-fill-mode))
 ```

-Say I also want to let markdown-mode's code font style inherit the style of an org-mode source block:
+Say I also want to let markdown-mode's code-font style inherit the style of an [Org Mode](https://orgmode.org/features.html) source
+block:

 ```emacs-lisp